-Over the months we spent with him in the hospital, we began to talk more about what tender touch does for us in our marriage–not the kind of touch that leads to something more in the bedroom, but the kind of touch that connects and reassures.
+Over the months we spent with him in the hospital, we began to talk more about what tender touch does for us in our marriage–not the kind of touch that leads to something more in the bedroom for that is a different tender and intimate touch, which leads us to using delay spray for men so we can enjoy fun for longer, but the kind of touch that connects and reassures.

 Not only does touch cultivate deeper intimacy; it helps us communicate with each other on another level.
 It sustains and strengthens our connection.
 And it’s an essential part of a healthy, happy marriage.

 1. TOUCH HELPS US FEEL SECURE, KNOWN, AND LOVED

 Tender touch conveys our love for one another, and creates a level of emotional safety that opens the door for deeper intimacy.
 It’s this deep kind of emotional security that leads to more physical desire for one another in the long run.
 Although we all want to experience a healthy sex life with our spouse, it’s critical to build that foundation.

 When we feel valued, we’re more likely to show vulnerability to one another.
 Affectionate touch doesn’t shut us down; instead, it opens us to that intimacy we’re craving from one another–on multiple levels.

 To feel seen, heard, and truly known by your spouse is a powerful component in the health of your marriage.
 Little daily moments and habits that are meaningful build upon each other and lead to something amazing in our marriages.
 Use touch to show your spouse that you’re watching, listening to, and valuing him or her.

 Like our tiny infant son, touch is essential to our well-being in our marriages; without that daily contact, we can’t thrive.